E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/CTMQC/readme.rst

         density:  [only for one-dimensional calculations]

-Each file (named *density.xxx.dat*) in this directory contains the nuclear density reconstructed as the sum of :math:`N_{traj}` normlized Gaussian functions centered at the position of the trajectories, with :math:`N_{traj}` the total number of trajectories.
+Each file (named *density.xxx.dat*) in this directory contains the nuclear density reconstructed as the sum of :math:`N_{traj}` normalized Gaussian functions centered at the position of the trajectories, with :math:`N_{traj}` the total number of trajectories.
 The data listed in the file have the form: *first column* the grid in nuclear space, that is read as input from the files containing the potential energy surfaces and nonadiabatic coupling vectors (see section INFORMATION ABOUT THE INPUT FILES below); *second column* the nuclear density.
 Similarly to this set of files containing the density, additional files are created (named *smooth_density.xxx.dat*) where the density is smoothed by convoluting the density with a Gaussian function of fixed variance.

 ::